 Tip: Besides making your space well ventilated, consider covering your working space with an old towel or plastic bag.
 Your garage with the door up is an excellent spot.

+Step 4.
 Clean the Barrel with Patches and a Cleaning Rod

 - Ensure you use the correct size cotton patches.

 - Push a solvent-soaked patch through the bore until it comes out on the other end to clean the barrel properly.

 Tip: Once the patch is out on the other end, remove it as pulling it back through will only redeposit the dirt you already cleaned.

 Step 5.
 Alternate the Patches and Bore Brush for a Thorough Barrel Scrub